Los Angeles Vehicular Manslaughter Lawyers

 Legal Definition of Vehicular Manslaughter — Penal Code 192

 Within California’s manslaughter statutes, Penal Code 192 sets forth the definition of vehicular manslaughter.
 There are different types of vehicular manslaughter under California law.
-These are distinguished by intent, or the reason the death was caused.
+These are distinguished by intent or the reason the death was caused.

 Vehicular Manslaughter with Gross Negligence — Penal Code 192(c)(1)

-There are several elements of the crime of gross negligence by vehicular manslaughter a prosecutor must prove in order to achieve a conviction.
+There are several elements of the crime of gross negligence by vehicular manslaughter that a prosecutor must prove in order to achieve a conviction.
 These include:

 Without demonstrating an action of gross negligence, a prosecutor may only be able to charge you with misdemeanor vehicular manslaughter.
 Gross negligence reaches a level of negligence beyond mere error in judgment, lack of attentiveness, or common carelessness.
 This type of negligence occurs when:

-The disregard for human life or the consequences of an action characterize gross negligence.
+The disregard for human life or the consequences of an action characterizes gross negligence.
 Under Penal Code 192(c)(1), the death caused must be the natural, likely, and direct result of your act.
 Stated another way, a reasonable person would understand the likely consequences of the act.